kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 `validationError` rather than silent truncation) and `shareableSummary.capacity[]` carries `+k8s:maxItems=32` to match the per-device combined `Attributes + Capacity` cap.

+##### Devices That Are Both Partitionable and Consumable

+Alpha 1.37 computes `counterSets[]` and `shareableSummary` **independently** per pool; it does not cross-account between them.
+When a single physical device is both partitionable and consumable — its partitions draw from a shared `CounterSet` *and* individual partitions allow multiple allocations — consuming capacity on one partition can make sibling partitions unallocatable through the shared counter, even though those siblings still appear as unconsumed devices.

+Concretely: a device offered as one full partition (80Gi) or two half partitions (40Gi each), all backed by one 80Gi `CounterSet`.
+Allocate 60Gi against the full partition and the two half partitions can no longer be satisfied — only 20Gi remains on the counter — yet a naive per-device capacity sum would still advertise the halves' 80Gi as available.
+Alpha 1.37 does **not** subtract those counter-blocked siblings from `availableDevices` or from `shareableSummary.capacity[].available`.
+For such a pool, `counterSets[].counters[].available` (20Gi here) is the authoritative remaining-allocatability bound; `shareableSummary` reports raw device-capacity aggregates that do not net out counter constraints.

+Folding the two constraints into a single availability number is intentionally out of scope for Alpha 1.37: it requires deciding which bound wins when both a shared counter and a per-device capacity limit apply, which is exactly the kind of semantics a soak cycle should inform before it is committed to the API.
+Until then the rule for operators is explicit — on a partitionable pool, treat `counterSets[]` as the binding signal.

 #### TTL-Based Cleanup